gethubai/hubai-web/docs/extensions/development/brains/brainClientManager.md

 ### Sending an audio prompt (voice transcription)

-To send an audio prompt to the brain, you can use the `transcribeAudio` method of the BrainClient:
+To send an audio prompt to the brain, you can use the [IBrainClient.voiceTranscription.transcribeAudio](/docs/api/hubai-core/interfaces/services.IAudioTranscriptionBrainCapability#transcribeaudio) method:

 ```ts
 const MyExtension: IExtension = {